wdi-sg/gitbook-2018/02-js/js-intro/js-control-flow/06-iterating-over-arrays.md

 *After this lesson, you will be able to:*
 - Iterate over an array
-- find minimum, maximum values in an array
-- handle fencepost problems
-- tally the most frequently occuring item in an array
-- prevent errors from accessing non-existent indexes

 ## What is iterating over an array?